fr34k8/docker-htpc/README.md

 ### Update individual container

-Stop the existing container, delete it, build a new one, create it:
+Use the `upgrade_<container>` task which automates the process of stopping the existing container, deleting it, building a new one, and re-creating it:

-    $ docker stop sabnzbd
-    $ docker rm   sabnzbd
-    $ make build_sabnzbd
-    $ make create_sabnzbd
+    $ make upgrade_plex

-@TODO: make a single task for updating/re-creating an individual container..

 ### Start/Stop/Restart individual containers